Ask OpenScientist

 Growth Factor Receptor Signaling Increase

 Impaired receptor endocytosis and turnover increases growth-factor receptor signaling in keratinocytes.
-This mechanism is best supported for EGFR in AAGAB-knockdown keratinocyte models and provides a plausible route from vesicle-traffic dysfunction to epidermal hyperproliferation.
+This mechanism is best supported for EGFR in AAGAB-knockdown keratinocyte models, which also show elevated levels of the receptor tyrosine kinase Axl, indicating a broader receptor-tyrosine-kinase turnover defect; together this provides a plausible route from vesicle-traffic dysfunction to epidermal hyperproliferation.

 PMID:23064416 SUPPORT In Vitro